balderdashy/sails-docs/concepts/Security/ContentSecurityPolicy.md

 # Content Security Policy

 Content Security Policy (CSP) is a W3C specification for instructing the client browser as to which location and/or which type of resources are allowed to be loaded.
-This spec uses "directives" to define a loading behaviors for target resource types.
-Directives can be specified using HTTP response headers or or HTML Meta tags.
+This spec uses "directives" to define loading behaviors for target resource types.
+Directives can be specified using HTTP response headers or HTML `<meta>` tags.

 #### HTTP Headers
 | Header                    | Browsers                                                                               |